-11The expected profit from lending to households (ef_r) is concave in f_r and is maximized at f_r equal to $\frac{R}{2}$.
-It is worth highlighting that the competitive equilibrium face value (f_r) is the same as the profit-maximizing value for lenders in the real sector.
+The expected profit from lending to households (ef_r) is concave in f_r and is maximized at f_r equal to $\frac{R}{2}$.
+It is worth highlighting that the competitive equilibrium face value (f_r) is the same as the profit-maximizing value for lenders.
 Thus, the equilibrium is stable to off-equilibrium offers because surplus-liquidity intermediaries would make lower profits at any other value of f_r .